TeachBooks/schakel_mechanica/book/week_13/homework_2/intro.md

 (homework13.2)=
 # Homework deadline lesson Tuesday November 26th

-As a preparation for Tuesday's lesson you'll look into shear stresses due to bending moments:
+As a preparation for Tuesday's lesson you'll look into Transforming tensors using Mohr's circle:

 ```{tableofcontents}
 ```